Nonlocal growth of quantum conditional mutual information under decoherence: Conditional mutual information

 \subsection{CMI under measurements}

-We now discuss the effects on $I(A:C|B)$ of generalized (i.e., positive-operator-valued) measurements on $B$.
-We implement measurements by means of a channel called a quantum instrument, which works as follows: we enlarge $B$ to include an ancillary register $X$, which is initially disentangled from $B$.
+We now discuss the effects on $I(A:C|B)$ of generalized measurements on $B$.
+We implement measurements by means of a channel called a pure quantum instrument, which works as follows: we enlarge $B$ to include an ancillary register $X$, which is initially disentangled from $B$.
 A unitary is applied on $B \otimes X$, and then a dephasing channel is applied to $X$.
 Suppose $X$ has a basis $\{ \ket{i} \}, i = 1 \ldots k$.
-Then the quantum instrument $\mathcal{N}$ acts as follows:
+Then the pure quantum instrument $\mathcal{N}$ acts as follows: \vtwo{